Emergency and Urgent Care Dentistry

 Some of our new patients come to Orange Grove Dental via a dental emergency.
 No one wants one, but they do occur, and we are here to help.

 If you or an out-of-town guest has a dental emergency, you’ll want to reach us quickly.
 Call our office at 727-645-6943—even if you need to reach us after regular office hours!
-Our answering service will contact Dr. Sachdev, and he will return your call, assess your needs, and if urgent care is needed, arrange to meet you at the office on the weekend or in the evening.
-After midnight he won’t be able to provide urgent care until the following morning.
+Our answering service will contact Dr. Vulugundam, and she will return your call, assess your needs, and if urgent care is needed, arrange to meet you at the office on the weekend or in the evening.
+After midnight she won’t be able to provide urgent care until the following morning.

 We reserve time in our daily schedule to handle urgent care situations.
 If you are not in pain and can manage the problem according to the following instructions, you can call us first thing in the morning and we will give you an appointment time.
 There are exceptions such as a tooth that is knocked out, severe dental pain, and soft tissue lacerations that require stitches.
 What to do follows.